menu icon

 Instructions

-• Round 1: Make a mr loop, then ch x2 and dc x15 inside of the ring.
-Sl st to the top of the 1st dc you made and then pull the mr tail tight.
+• Round 1: Make a mr, then ch x2 (does not count as a stitch) and dc x15 inside of the ring.
+Pull the ring tight, then sl st to the top of the FIRST dc you made (15).

 • Round 2: Ch x2 and then dc into the same stitch.
-Make 4tr into the next stitch.
-2dc into the following stitch and then make a hdc in each of the next 4 stitches.
+Tr x4 into the next stitch.
+Dc x2 into the following stitch.
+Then make a hdc in each of the next 4 stitches.

 • Dc, tr, dc in the next stitch (this will help create the point on the hearts bottom as well as help you turn to the other side.

-• Hdc into the next 4 stitches, 2dc into the following stitch, 4tr into the next stitch, dc into the next stitch.
-Then ch x2 and sl st into the same stitch.
+• Hdc into the next 4 stitches.
+Dc x2 into the following stitch.
+Tr x4 into the next stitch.
+Make a dc in the next stitch.
+Then ch x2 and sl st over the sl st you made at the conclusion of the first round.

 • You should now have a heart shape.
 Fasten off and leave a tail for sewing.